noroute/garethr-riemann/README.md

 In this last case you're responsible for making sure that file exists, via another puppet resource or otherwise.

+By default, the riemann archive is downloaded from aphyr.com.
+If you want to supply your own download location, set it as follows:

+    class { 'riemann': archive_download_base_path => 'http://some.domain/path' }

+Note that the archive has be called `riemann-${version}.tar.bz2` and has to have the same structure as the one provided by aphyr.com.

 ## Example

 For a fully working example of this module you may also be interested in